madt2709/fast-api-breast-cancer-model/README.md

 Feel free to use another editor than vi.

-Paste the following into the file:
+Paste the following into the file replacing the `<PUBLIC_IP>` with the public IP of your instance:

 ``` bash
 server {